Bing is the sleeping giant of the SEO world.

 So what makes Bing tick at its core?

-Here is a list of the most important Bing ranking factors-
+Here’s a list of the most important factors to optimize your website for.

 Let’s take a closer look at each of those points-